PhasesResearchLab/ARCHIVED-dfttk-20210211/README.rst

 License
 -------

-prlworkflows is MIT licensed.
+DFTTK is MIT licensed.
 See LICENSE_

 .. _LICENSE: LICENSE